Review by Ian Keogh

 It all leaves Tony Akins having an extremely crowded variation on The Magnificent Seven to draw, as more and more Jedi heed the call for help.
 There are pages that have a decorative splendour and others where the battle is well transmitted, but they’re all too few, and much of the rest are just cluttered.

 The Freedon Nadd Uprising is brief, and ultimately little more than set-up for future plots.
 Ulic has now met Nomi Sunrider, while Satal Keeto and Aleema have acquired ancient Sith dark magic, and all are seen again in Dark Lords of the Sith.
-Both are also found in the second Star Wars: Tales of the Jedi, and puzzlingly this was selected as one of just a dozen Star Wars graphic novels reissued in hardcover to celebrate the franchise’s 30th anniversary in 2007.
+Both are also found in the second Star Wars Omnibus: Tales of the Jedi, and puzzlingly this was selected as one of just a dozen Star Wars graphic novels reissued in hardcover to celebrate the franchise’s 30th anniversary in 2007.